 26Investments in low birth weight babies, which are difficult to determine ex-ante, are also significant once the baby is born, and observed to be of low or very low birth weight.
-See Bharadwaj, Løken and Neilson (2013) for a discussion of public investments in very low birth weight babies in Chile.
+See Bharadwaj et al. (2013) for a discussion of public investments in very low birth weight babies in Chile.